Pasadena Mediation Attorney

-The mediator can be a part of the family conciliation court’s professional staff, probation department, or mental health services agency, in addition to attaining certain education requirements in behavioral science regarding marriage and family, and experience in counseling and/or psychotherapy.
+The mediator can be a part of the family conciliation court’s professional staff, probation department, or mental health services agency.
+A mediator will need to meet certain educational requirements in behavioral science regarding marriage and family, and experience in counseling and/or psychotherapy.
 Courts regulate the change of mediators at a local level.

-The California Family Code mandates that mediation proceedings be confidential, whether the communication in the said proceeding is done in writing or verbally.
-However, local rules may permit a mediator’s testimony regarding the mediation.
-That being said, every family law attorney in such a proceeding should always request that psychological evaluation of a child or recommendations pertaining to custody/visitation be placed in the court’s confidential file.
-Depending on the county, the communications made in mediation may be held in confidence from the court as well.
+The California Family Code mandates that mediation proceedings be confidential, whether written or verbal.
+However, a local court may permit a mediator’s testimony.
+That being said, every family law attorney should request the psychological evaluation of a child or make recommendations pertaining to custody/visitation be placed in the court’s confidential file.

-Although mediators have the authority to exclude attorneys from participating in a mediation proceeding, attorneys meet or confer with the mediator before and after sessions.
+Mediators have the authority to exclude attorneys from participating in a mediation proceeding, However, they meet with the lawyers before and after sessions.
 That is why attorneys are incredibly important during the mediation step in the process.

 Depending on the local rules, a mediator makes a recommendation to the court in regards to custody or visitation.
 A mediator may only make a recommendation to the court if both parties are given the right to examine him or her at a hearing on the recommendation, which yet again, makes the attorney a crucial component of the mediation process.
 Furthermore, unless the parties agree, a mediator cannot communicate to the court without the parties present, unless the mediator determines it’s for a restraining order to prevent imminent risk to the physical safety of a child or a party.